anujisdead/Bootstrap1/README.md

-# Web Development Exercises
+# Web Development and Java Exercises

-This repository contains a collection of web development exercises covering HTML, CSS, JavaScript, and Bootstrap.
-Each folder contains specific exercises and examples for learning web development concepts.
+This repository contains a collection of exercises covering HTML, CSS, JavaScript, Bootstrap, and Core Java.
+Each folder contains specific exercises and examples for learning web development and Java programming concepts.

 ## Project Structure